debu1207/Search-engine/README.md

 # Search-engine
-This is a search-engine based on Google and Bing.
+This is a search-engine made with Nodejs, EJS, Axios and a free API.
+It is based on Google and Bing.
 It uses the Google search API. https://rapidapi.com/apigeek/api/google-search3/